harshptl14/toolpool/CONTRIBUTING.md

 </details/>

 <details>
-<summary><strong>How to style Toolpool</strong></summary>
+<summary><strong>Styling in Toolpool</strong></summary>
   <br/>
 To start with, the styles directory holds most of the properties of the design system.
 You can find common queries regarding the usage of the style system below.

-1. How to access colors based on Theme
+1. How to access colors based on Theme?

-    -   [Theme](https://github.com/harshptl14/toolpool/blob/new-tool/styles/theme.js) wraps the [whole app](https://github.com/harshptl14/toolpool/blob/new-tool/components/Layout.js), so it’s accessible throughout the application
+    -   [Theme](styles/theme.js) wraps the [whole app](components/Layout.js), so it’s accessible throughout the application.

         To access the theme, use this syntax

         ```jsx
         ${({ theme }) => theme.color};
         ```

-        It will automatically detect the light/dark mode and gives the colors accordingly.
+        Colors and styled will be applied according to currently active theme i.e. Light/Dark.

-        [Theme.js](https://github.com/harshptl14/toolpool/blob/new-tool/styles/theme.js) contains the default color for the application for both light and dark modes respectively.
+        [Theme.js](styles/theme.js) contains the variables for both light and dark theme.

-2. How to access different custom component’s style
+2. How to access styles of different custom components?

-    -   To access rapidly used custom components, go through [styles/mixins.js](https://github.com/harshptl14/toolpool/blob/new-tool/styles/mixins.js)
-        To access components, use this syntax
+    -   To access styles of commanly used custom components, checkout [styles/mixins.js](styles/mixins.js) To access components, use this syntax

         ```jsx
         ${({ theme }) => theme.mixins.smallButton};
         ```

-        If you will run into a situation, where it’s required to make components that will reuse in the future, then make sure to put them into the [mixins](https://github.com/harshptl14/toolpool/blob/new-tool/styles/mixins.js) folder.

-3. Want to change the default properties of a component?

-    -   Use the component’s style from mixins.js, wrap with the custom component and overwrite the value that you want to change.

-        ```jsx
-        const StyledCustomizedButton = styled.button`
-        ${({ theme }) => theme.mixins.smallButton};
-        padding: 1em 2em;
-        `;

-        ```
+        Add custom styles which are going to be used widely in the project in [mixins.js](styles/mixins.js) file.

 </details>
 <br/>